Wicwik/wicwik.github.io/content/about/index.md

 <!--more-->

-## Me
-I am a PhD student at the [Kempelen Institute of Intelligent Technologies](https://kinit.sk) in Bratislava, Slovakia.
-My dissertation topic is in machine learning with limited (labelled) data and I focus more in this topic on parameter-efficient fine-tuning methods for large language models.
-In other words, how to train large models with less compute and less data (an easy task I bet).

-I also have a [more official webpage](https://kinit.sk/member/robert-belanec/) where I post my recent accomplishments.

-I have started this blog during my first year of study which I finished in 2024.
-My primary aim is to share the stuff I have done during pursuing my PhD in more informal way than on official media and also to help me understand various topics by explaining them via blog posts.
-This is also a good way for me to get feedback for the stuff I am doing.

-Enjoy!

 ## This blog
 I draw a **lot of** inspiration from [152334h blog](https://152334h.github.io), but mostly because I like the theme and because it is so simple to setup/update.
 All cudos goes to 152334h, thanks!